Fugue: Baroque era

 It was in the Baroque period that the writing of fugues became central to composition, in part as a demonstration of compositional expertise.
-Fugues were incorporated into a variety of musical forms.
-Jan Pieterszoon Sweelinck, Girolamo Frescobaldi, Johann Jakob Froberger and Dieterich Buxtehude all wrote fugues, and George Frideric Handel included them in many of his oratorios.
+Jan Pieterszoon Sweelinck, Girolamo Frescobaldi, Johann Jakob Froberger and Dieterich Buxtehude all wrote fugues.

+Fugues were incorporated into a variety of musical genres, and are found in most of George Frideric Handel's oratorios.
 Keyboard suites from this time often conclude with a fugal gigue.
 Domenico Scarlatti has only a few fugues among his corpus of over 500 harpsichord sonatas.
 The French overture featured a quick fugal section after a slow introduction.
 The second movement of a sonata da chiesa, as written by Arcangelo Corelli and others, was usually fugal.

 The Baroque period also saw a rise in the importance of music theory.
 Some fugues during the Baroque period were pieces designed to teach contrapuntal technique to students.
 The most influential text was Johann Joseph Fux's Gradus Ad Parnassum ("Steps to Parnassus"), which appeared in 1725.
 This work laid out the terms of "species" of counterpoint, and offered a series of exercises to learn fugue writing.
 Fux's work was largely based on the practice of Palestrina's modal fugues.
 Mozart studied from this book, and it remained influential into the nineteenth century.
 Haydn, for example, taught counterpoint from his own summary of Fux and thought of it as the basis for formal structure.

 Bach's most famous fugues are those for the harpsichord in The Well-Tempered Clavier, which many composers and theorists look at as the greatest model of fugue.
 The Well-Tempered Clavier comprises two volumes written in different times of Bach's life, each comprising 24 prelude and fugue pairs, one for each major and minor key.
 Bach is also known for his organ fugues, which are usually preceded by a prelude or toccata.
 The Art of Fugue, BWV 1080, is a collection of fugues (and four canons) on a single theme that is gradually transformed as the cycle progresses.
 Bach also wrote smaller single fugues and put fugal sections or movements into many of his more general works.
 J.S.
 Bach's influence extended forward through his son C.P.E.
 Bach and through the theorist Friedrich Wilhelm Marpurg (1718–1795) whose Abhandlung von der Fuge ("Treatise on the fugue", 1753) was largely based on J.S.
 Bach's work.